Special rates require proof of eligibility at check-in.

 The vine-like hau tree is ideal for sitting under, and it's said that the one that spreads itself over this beachside courtyard is the very one that shaded Robert Louis Stevenson as he mused and wrote about Hawaii.
-In any case, diners are still enjoying the shade and the island-casual food, but we like the place for late-afternoon or early-evening drinks, pupu, and people-watching.
-The poi pancakes at breakfast, papaya chicken salad at lunch, and fresh fish selection at dinner are all favorites. www.kaimana.com.
+In any case, diners are still enjoying the shade and the view at this romantic beach side restaurant.
+The poi pancakes at breakfast, papaya chicken salad at lunch, and fresh fish or steak at dinner are all favorites.
+Dinner entree portions are quite large. www.kaimana.com.
 Reservations essential.
 Credit cards accepted.

 After the long drive to the North Shore, it's a treat to while away the afternoon on the covered open-air lanai at Haleiwa Joe's, scoring a couple of cute souvenir glasses, watching the boats and surfers in the harbor, and munching crunchy coconut shrimp, a mahi burger, or whatever's the freshest fish special.
 It's just past the Anahulu Stream Bridge.
 A Kaneohe location overlooks lush Haiku Gardens. www.haleiwajoes.com.
 Reservations not accepted.
 Credit cards accepted.